Expulsion of Germans from Czechoslovakia: Beneš decrees

 The confiscation was based on the international consensus declared in the documents of the Potsdam Conference and the 1945 Paris Agreement.
 Similar confiscation measure were also taken in other states such as the Netherlands, Belgium, Luxemburg and Denmark.

 Massacres

-The 1945 expulsion was referred to as the "wild transfer" (divoký odsun) due to the widespread violence and brutality that were not only perpetuated by mobs but also by soldiers, police, and other figures of authority.
+The 1945 expulsion was referred to as the "wild transfer" due to the widespread violence and brutality not only by mobs but also by soldiers, police, and other officials.
 In the summer of 1945, for instance, there were localised massacres of the German population.
 The following examples are described in a study done by the European University Institute in Florence: